Wouter-IT/boom-boats/TESTING.md

 ### Unresolved

 #### Incorrect screen clearing
-The code os.system('clear') that is supposed to clear the entire screen does not work entirely as it is supposed to n the mock-terminal.
+The code os.system('clear') that is supposed to clear the entire screen does not work entirely as it is supposed to in the mock-terminal.
 When multiple lines are skipped, causing multiple error messages to pop up, the clear_screen function only clears the lines currently visible on the screen.
 The lines that you can see when you scroll up remain as they are.
-When new visuals are printed to the screen however, the mock terminal does "focus" on the newly printed lines.
+When new visuals are printed to the screen however, the mock-terminal does "focus" on the newly printed lines.
 So, unless the user scrolls up this issues won't intefere with the user experience or flow of the game.

 This issue has been taken up with Code Institute Student support who could confirm other students have encountered the same issue but without any definitive solution.
+My mentor also confirmed that as long as it doesn't intefere with the gameplay it shouldn't be much of an issue.
 When the game is run in the console of a programme like Gitpod the clear_screen function works as intended.

 ![clear screen not working bug](assets/images/testing/clr-screen-not-working.png)